Higher Degrees frequently asked questions

 Q: Can doctoral candidates transfer to a Masters by Thesis degree?

-A: Yes, doctoral candidates may transfer at any time into a Masters by Thesis degree if the project is suitable and the request is supported by the principal supervisor and Associate Dean (Research).
+A: Yes, doctoral candidates may apply to transfer at any time into a Masters by Thesis degree if the project is suitable and the request is supported by the principal supervisor and Associate Dean (Research).
 Refer to the HDR Student Handbook for further instructions.

 Q: Can Masters by Thesis candidates transfer to a doctoral degree?